ezachrisen/indigo/guide.md

 # 11. Rule Structure and Use Cases

-In this section we'll use our understanding rule organization and evaluation options to accomplish various use cases.
+In this section we'll use our understanding of rule organization and evaluation options to accomplish various use cases.

 ## Which alarms should we trigger?